frequency-chain/docs/pages/glossary.md

 ## Provider MSA

-The MSA associated with the Account ID that signs a Capacity transaction.
+The MSA associated with the Account ID that signs a transaction acting on behalf of a Delegator MSA.

 ## Public Graph